IKyriazis/ikyriazis.github.io/_posts/2020-12-24-canvas-kicks.md

 The NPM module I use to handle image uploads is [multer](https://www.npmjs.com/package/multer).
 I set the maximum images for each post to be 10.
 In other words, a post can have no more than 10 images.
-When the POST request to add a post is received at the server, multer makes it very easy to parse the request data and save images to the server.
+When the POST request to add a post is received at the server, multer makes it very easy to parse the request data and save the attached images to the server.